RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Introduction

 \cut{ However, leveraging ANNS for attention mechanisms presents a unique challenge: the out-of-distribution (OOD) problem between query vectors and key vectors.
 Most ANNS engines operate under the assumption that both query and key vectors are drawn from the same distribution.
 To the best of our knowledge, this is the first work which identifies that this assumption does not hold in attention mechanisms due to the differing projection weights for query and key vectors.
 This OOD characteristic of query vectors compromises the efficiency gains anticipated from ANNS, resulting in an increased demand for memory access.
 Our empirical analysis reveals that to maintain acceptable accuracy levels, it is imperative to scan 30\% of all key vectors. }

-Leveraging ANNS for attention mechanisms presents a unique challenge: the out-of-distribution (OOD) problem between query and key vectors.
-Most ANNS engines operate under the assumption that both query and key vectors are drawn from the same distribution.
-However, due to the different projection weights for query and key vectors in attention mechanism, this assumption often does not hold in this context.
-Unfortunately, the effectiveness of ANNS degrades significantly if the query vectors are OOD.
-In particular, our empirical analysis shows that maintaining an acceptable accuracy level for inference quality can require scanning 30\% of all key vectors to identify the critical ones, which fails to exploit the inherent sparsity in attention mechanism.
-To the best of our knowledge, this is the first work that identifies the challenge of OOD in using ANNS for attention computation.
+Leveraging ANNS for attention mechanism presents a unique challenge: the out-of-distribution (OOD) problem between query and key vectors.
+Most ANNS engines operate under the assumption that both query and key vectors are drawn from the same data distribution.
+However, this assumption does not hold in this context due to the different projection weights for query and key vectors in attention mechanism.
+The Mahalanobis distance~\citep{mahalanobis2018generalized} shows that query vectors deviate more than 10$\times$ farther from key vectors compared to that between in-distribution query and key vectors.
+Unfortunately, the effectiveness of ANNS degrades significantly under OOD problem.
+In particular, our empirical analysis indicates that maintaining an acceptable level of inference accuracy requires conventional ANNS scanning 30--50\% of all key vectors to identify the critical ones, which fails to fully leverage the inherent sparsity of the attention mechanism and impairs the inference latency.
+To the best of our knowledge, we are the first to identify the challenge of OOD in using ANNS index for attention computation, a factor that is crucial for inference efficiency and accuracy.

 In this work, we present \sysname{}, an efficient method for accelerating long-context LLM generation. \sysname{} employs dynamic sparse attention during token generation, allowing the most critical tokens to emerge from the extensive context data.
-To address the challenge of OOD, \sysname{} proposes a vector index tailored for the attention mechanism, focusing on the distribution of queries rather than key similarities.
-This approach allows for traversal of only a small subset of key vectors (1\% to 3\%), effectively identifying the most relevant tokens to achieve accurate attention scores and inference results.
-In addition, \sysname{} reduces GPU memory consumption by retaining a small number of KV vectors in the GPU memory following static patterns (e.g., similar to StreamingLLM~\cite{streamingllm}) and offloading the majority of KV vectors to CPU memory for index construction.
-During token generation, \sysname{} efficiently retrieves critical tokens using vector indexes on the CPU and merges the partial attention results from both the CPU and GPU.
+To address the challenge of OOD, \sysname{} proposes a vector index tailored for the attention mechanism, focusing on the distribution of queries rather than keys.
+This approach allows for the traversal of only a small subset of key vectors (1--3\%) to identify the most relevant tokens, yielding accurate attention scores and inference accuracy.
+In addition, \sysname{} reduces GPU memory consumption by retaining a small number of KV vectors in GPU memory following static patterns (e.g., similar to StreamingLLM~\citep{streamingllm}) and offloading the majority of KV vectors to CPU memory for index construction.
+During token generation, \sysname{} efficiently retrieves critical tokens using ANNS index on the CPU and merges the partial attention results from both the CPU and GPU.
 This strategy enables \sysname{} to perform attention computation with reduced latency and minimal GPU memory footprint.